flutter/website/src/docs/development/platform-integration/c-interop.md

 [`DynamicLibrary.open`][] to restrict the scope of symbol resolution, but it's unclear how Apple's review process handles this.
-(**Question: I find this, and the next paragraph, to be confusing.
-Why does the developer care about this?
- Can we find a better/more compelling way to word it?**)

 Symbols statically linked into the application binary can be resolved using [`DynamicLibrary.executable`][] or [`DynamicLibrary.process`][].

-### Link to a system library shipped with a target device
+### Platform library

-To link against a platform's system library, use the following instructions:
+To link against a platform library, use the following instructions:

 1. In Xcode, open `Runner.xcodeproj`.